When cloud cost optimization strategies are more trouble than they’re worth, take the effortless route to cloud savings

 Not surprisingly, this is a significant hurdle for many organizations to overcome, particularly for younger companies with limited resources and growth-focused mindsets.
 Most startups can’t afford to divert their limited DevOps resources’ time and attention to managing commitments, and choose to focus on development and growth instead of cost and usage management.

 Even larger, better resourced and more digitally mature enterprises can struggle to keep up with their commitment portfolio.
 The more complex the cloud environment, the more challenging the management logistics become as compute needs and consumption rates can vary between individual teams within the organization, ownership over provisioning and tracking of cloud usage can change, and environments between teams become more differentiated.
-Google Cloud has recently made it possible to merge and split commitments across teams to help add more flexibility on the client side, but those abilities come with restrictions and require yet another level of management for the client.

-One of the most effective ways to reduce your cloud spend on AWS and GCP is by deploying Spot Instances wherever possible.
+One of the most effective ways to reduce your cloud spend on AWS is by deploying Spot Instances wherever possible.
 With savings of up to 90% from on-demand pricing, this method offers even bigger discounts than three-year commitments, but with a pretty significant catch: Spot Instances are sold as last-minute deals on unused on-demand instances (think a bakery selling off its inventory at the end of the day), but they can also be reclaimed by the cloud provider with just two minutes’ notice.
 This caveat makes many think twice about adopting Spot instances, as you’re likely to choose uptime in a tradeoff between the uptime of your applications and savings.

 Spot Instances can be managed on AWS with Auto Scaling Groups (ASGs), but deploying them naturally requires a certain degree of flexibility with regard to the instance types and Availability Zones that you request, as it’s always possible none will be available to you at your target specifications.
 ASGs must also be manually configured and regularly tuned to ensure that your compute needs are still being met without any meaningful interruptions.
 This is another manual and tedious process, and if there’s an incorrect configuration, it might not even work.